 A sealed box has its pros and cons.
 These boxes use more power due to their low efficiency.
 They also produce less volume than other boxes.

 You can easily cause damage to your subwoofer because it is more dependent on power.
 A subwoofer that uses more power will produce more heat.
 However, hence its name, a sealed box does not allow heat to escape.
 The distortion you hear in the signal will also be evident in the subwoofer’s upper base note.

 Ports come with a ported box.
 This box produces a better result because the port increases the bass sound quality from the subwoofer.

 This port mimics a speaker and will give you a richer, fuller sound.
 Ported boxes have a higher low frequency than sealed ones.
-It is open to airflow and circulation, which is why it isn’t sealed.
-You can enjoy the speaker for longer periods of time without worrying about overheating the power source or draining it.
+It is open to airflow and circulation, so it isn’t sealed.
+You can enjoy the speaker for longer periods without worrying about overheating the power source or draining it.

 Ported boxes may not be compatible with some speakers.
 You may notice distortions in the speaker’s design.
 The speaker’s heat doesn’t have the chance to spread evenly when it is used long and hard.
 It is just normal wear and tear that happens to any gadget or appliance.

 Also, the ported box does not provide a cushion to protect the speaker from damage.
 This can lead to issues with both sound and functionality.